DataKind-DC/rcp2/README.md

 ------------

     ├── LICENSE
+    |.  requirements.txt   <- list of python packages currently used in project.
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├──
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate data that you have transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── Master Project Data <- The final, canonical data sets for modeling.(on google drive) │   └── raw            <- The original, immutable data dump. ( on google drive) │
-    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │